 The owners have donated the land for the road which is now under construction.

 Hard-surfacing of Contraband Parkway began in mid-July.
-As of May 31, 2018, the completion date was projected to be between mid-October and mid-November of 2018.
+As of Oct 10, 2018, the completion date was projected to be in January, 2019 with a worst-case completion date of August, 2019.